Craftarc/axel/src/auth/test/input/README.md

 get_time_remaining).

 - initial-login: Initial GET request to the Lambda function URL.
 The function should redirect the user to an authorisation url, and place a cookie in the user's browser.
+- auth-response: Redirect from the authorisation server to the Lambda function URL.
+- token-response: Access tokens returned from the authorisation server.